 What optometry schools have accepted UMHB alumni?

-Pre-optometry students from UMHB have gone on to study at University of Houston College of Optometry, one of only two optometry schools in Texas.
+Pre-optometry students from UMHB have gone on to study at the University of Houston College of Optometry and the University of the Incarnate Word Rosenberg School of Optometry, the two optometry schools in Texas.

 To what kinds of jobs can this career path lead?